When I try to add multiple attachments to my email I get the following message;

 Why am I still getting this error upon attaching files?

-This is indeed one of the more controversial changes which were introduced with Outlook 2010.
 You usually get this error when trying to attach more than 20 files at once from a network share.
 When you try to add them from your local hard disk, you won’t receive this error.

 It’s a bit of a half-successful attempt to refrain people from attaching many files to a message within a corporate network (where it is more common to work with network drives).